Bhutan Snowman Trek with Jakar Festival

 DisĀtance: 10 miles / 16 km

 Our trail is mostĀly up along the rivĀer today.
 As we near Laya, we will notice the local peoĀple carĀryĀing their loads on yaks, which are betĀter suitĀed to highĀer altiĀtude than the horsĀes we have seen to this point.
 The 800 resĀiĀdents of this vilĀlage have their own disĀtinct cusĀtoms, lanĀguage, and dress.
 The womenās clothĀing is parĀticĀuĀlarĀly unique with black wool jackĀets and cone-shaped bamĀboo hats.
-In the evening, hopeĀfulĀly, the local women will come to dance and sing traĀdiĀtionĀal Bhutanese and Layap songs.
+In the afterĀnoon, weāll take in the sights and sounds of the HighĀland Festival.

 -